waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Current Hypotheses & Puzzles

 - **Primary Hypothesis:** The Secret Key is likely located somewhere in the Seafoam Islands, obtainable after solving the boulder puzzles which control the water currents.
-- **Current Objective:** Escape the trapped western section of Seafoam Islands B4F by blacking out.
-This area is a one-way trap, likely entered by falling through a hole from B3F.
+- **Current Objective:** Escape the trapped eastern section of Seafoam Islands B4F by blacking out.
+The area is a one-way trap with no accessible exits.

 ## III.
 Lessons Learned & Process Improvement
 - **Trust The Data, Not Perception:** My biggest failure was hallucinating a path on Seafoam Islands B4F for over 40 turns.
 I repeatedly ignored my `find_path` tool's correct output because my manual map analysis was wrong.
 I must always trust the game state data and my tools over my own flawed perception.